pedromsantos/ts-kata/src/11_GildedRose/README.md

 1. Extract code to refactor into new method "bar"
 2. Identify and copy condition to lift-up
+3. Make the condition positive
-3. Select all body of extracted method ("bar") and extract temporary method “foo”
+4. Select all body of extracted method ("bar") and extract temporary method “foo”
-4. On extracted method ("bar") paste the condition you copied and call “foo”.
+5. On extracted method ("bar") paste the condition you copied and call “foo”.
 On the else call “foo” as well
-5. Inline both calls to “foo” and delete "foo"
+6. Inline both calls to “foo” and delete "foo"
-6. Use coverage to delete dead code on method "bar"
+7. Use coverage to delete dead code on method "bar"
-7. Repeat (GoTo 1)
+8. Repeat (GoTo 1)

-### Fifth run - Refactor design
+### 5. Refactoring Design

 - Refactor the design of the Gilded Rose code using the "Replace Conditional with Polymorphism" refactor
   - Step 1 Replace Type Code with Subclasses